puranderdua8/draggy-catty-grid/README.md

 As the app mounts, I store the mock data in the cache before the app mounts and fetch data from the cache in the mock service.
 I wanted to test whether things are working fine or not and I called the API as a part of step 2 itself.

+I managed to implement the auto save functionality and show the time since last save on the page.

 #### Next steps:

-Working on the auto-refresh and save functionality if the order has changed to finish step 3.

 Use docker to start application as a micro-service